Last Updated on March 18, 2022 by Grow with Bovees

 Grubs emerge in the early part of summer, feed on your garden plants, and lay eggs in the soil on your lawn.
+You can use dish soap for lawn grub control, see our post here.
 The eggs hatch into beetle larvae later in the summer, after which they begin to eat plant roots, turfgrass, rotting fruit, and vegetables.

 There are several species of grubs, where each slightly varies in appearance, but typically measure between 3/4 to 1-1/2 inches in length with dark brown heads.
 They curl up into a C-shape whenever disturbed and have relatively long life cycles in a vegetable garden, compost heap and lawn

 The most common types of grubs in compost heaps include pepper weevil grubs, white grubs, and vine weevil grubs.

 Anthonomus eugenii (scientific name) or pepper weevil grubs are the single biggest enemy of the pepper plant, and identifying them is highly important owing to the difference in the damage they can do to roots of plants and other plant material.